jaygohil15/DropGalaxy.com-Bypass-Dynamic-click/README.md

 - It will wait 16 seconds on second page due to waiting time.

 ## Note:
 No need to allow popup.
-Any type of adblock will not work.
+Disable any type of adblock.